-In 2017, Kelli McLoud-Schingen, along with Carmen White Janak, Dionne Lambert, Karla Ford, Nicole Ogundare, Paula Scheider, Scott Schingen, Tim Janak and Zero Steiert, started the World Stage Theatre Company in Tulsa, Oklahoma.
+In 2017, Kelli McLoud-Schingen, along with Carmen White Janak, Dionne Lambert, Karla Ford, Nicole Ogundare, Paula Scheider, Scott Schingen, Tim Janak and Zero Steiert, founded World Stage Theatre Company in Tulsa, Oklahoma.
 Kelli saw a unique opportunity to utilize her theatre and cross cultural skills to develop a company that would foster greater representation of actors of color, as well as tell stories that would invite the audience to explore compelling social and cultural themes.
-She believes that bringing this blend of entertainment and education to Tulsa audiences will affect social change and encourage a true sense of community.
+She believes that bringing this blend of entertainment and education to Tulsa audiences will affect social change and encourage a true sense of commUnity.

 World Stage Theatre Company is a 501(c)(3) nonprofit organization, and a member of American Association of Community Theatres (AACT) and the Oklahoma Community Theatre Association (OCTA).

 In the play, “As you Like it,” Shakespeare wrote, “All the worlds a stage and all the men and women are merely players”.
 Shakespeare knew the power of stories and used theatre to gather the community to explore social, political and spiritual topics that impacted society locally and globally.
 This approach by Shakespeare and his players is what inspires the mission of the World Stage Theatre Company:

 “The World Stage Theatre Company gives actors and audiences access to the world by telling multicultural, inspirational, and transformational stories to connect our hearts and minds with people, places, and ideas.”